jflam/transmit-cell-metadata/transmit-cell-metadata.md

 Transmitting cell metadata enables many scenarios.
 Some of the scenarios are briefly described in the Motivation section.
-In this section, we'll consider a scenario where you'd like to run the cell code using a specific kernel.
-Today you'd typically have the user include a magic command in the cell to identify the conda environment.
+In this section, we'll consider a scenario in more detail: running cell code using a specific kernel.

+Today you'd typically have the user include a magic command in the cell to identify the kernel.
 This interferes with other extensions that may want to use the contents of the cell, e.g., autocomplete providers would now need to be aware of and ignore the syntax of magics.

 ## Simple example